 A person must first change his mental attitude.
 Then and only then will his ability produce positive results.
 This game of golf either requires an art or a knack for flinging a golf ball toward a defined target area.

-Also needed are your heart and soul and your personal character.
+Also needed are your heart and soul and your character.
 It’s part of everything you do.
-Of every shot you take.
+Of every chance you take.

 People in this game need an inner awakening.
-They need more understanding of their own self and their own game.
+They require more understanding of their self and their own game.